the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-content-guide.md

 - "Sans Serif" refers to fonts that do not have embellishments or lines on the letters.
 - Using a *Serif* font such as Times New Roman can negatively impact readability and make it harder for people with dyslexia to read information.
 - Using a *Sans Serif* font is especially important for online content such as emails and websites.
+### Use line spacing in text
+- When the spaces between the lines are too close, the top lines collide with the bottom lines, reading becomes more complex, and the eyes get tired.
+If they are too wide, it is difficult to find the following line.
+It is good practice to use 1.5 line spacing.

 #### Use high contrast colours in all content.
 - The best example of high-contrast colours is using dark text on a light background.